 Bylaws

-Mission: The Conference of Latin Americanist Geographers (CLAG), a not-for-profit corporation incorporated in Indiana in 1978, aims to promote scholarly inquiry among researchers of Latin American geography by publishing an international scholarly journal (Journal of Latin American Geography), holding international scholarly meetings, and supporting research and publication.
+Mission: The Conference of Latin American Geography (CLAG), a not-for-profit corporation incorporated in Indiana in 1978, aims to promote scholarly inquiry among researchers of Latin American geography by publishing an international scholarly journal (Journal of Latin American Geography, JLAG), holding international scholarly meetings, and supporting research and publication.

 Article I. Membership and Dues

 Section 2.
-All members shall pay an annual fee as set by the Board of Directors and ratified by a majority of the membership voting at the Annual Business Meeting.
+All members shall pay an annual fee (unless a lifetime membership has been purchased) as set by the Board of Directors and ratified by a majority of the membership voting at the Annual Board Meeting.

 Article II.
 Board of Directors